riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 integral argument of the same size.

-A struct containing just one floating-point real is passed as though it were standalone a floating-point real.
+A struct containing just one floating-point real is passed as though it were a standalone floating-point real.

 A struct containing two floating-point reals is passed in two floating-point registers, if neither is more than FLEN bits wide and at least two floating-point argument registers are available.
 (The registers need not be an aligned pair.)
 Otherwise, it is passed according to the integer calling convention.

-A complex floating-piont number, or a struct containing just one complex floating-point number, is passed as though it were a struct containing two floating-point reals.
+A complex floating-point number, or a struct containing just one complex floating-point number, is passed as though it were a struct containing two floating-point reals.